57 Delicious Christmas Party Foods Everyone Comes Back For in 2025

 Brussels sprouts that are roasted instead of boiled bring the gift of big flavor to any adult Christmas festivities.
 The crisp, caramelized layers are bound to be a revelation to anyone who hid these mini-cabbages under their napkin during childhood dinners.

-Jazz them up with a bit of bacon to add a whiff of smoky flavor.
+Jazz them up with a bit of bacon to add a hint of smoky flavor.

-With boozy pudding cups scattered among your Christmas party food ideas for adults, you have a fun cocktail-forward dessert for the grown-ups can indulge in.
+With boozy pudding cups scattered among your Christmas party food ideas for adults, you'll have a fun cocktail-forward dessert the grown-ups can indulge in.

 Make a simple recipe of boxed chocolate pudding that uses RumChata and chocolate liqueur among the liquid ingredients.
 Then, pour the pudding into single-serving cups or shot glasses and top with whipped cream.